Staff & Faculty

 Peyton Jobe, Director of Admission and Strategic Marketing Communications

 MA Spanish Language and Literature – University of Maryland

 Mr. Jobe has deep roots in independent school education, having grown up a faculty child on a boarding school campus in Virginia and having spent the bulk of his career in service to independent school families.
-He is in his eighth year in the Lake Tahoe area, serving most recently as Associate Director of Communications at Sugar Bowl Academy, where he also taught Spanish.
+He is in his ninth year in the Lake Tahoe area, serving most recently as Associate Director of Communications at Sugar Bowl Academy, where he also taught Spanish.
 He loves the Lake Tahoe weather and lifestyle, and is genuinely excited about the opportunity to get to know current and prospective Lake Tahoe School students and parents.

 Karen Laurie, Administrative Coordinator

 Ms. Laurie joined the Lake Tahoe School administrative staff in June of 2015 but has been a parent at the school for 13 years, volunteering on many committees and fundraisers.
 Her three children all attended Lake Tahoe School, with one currently still enrolled.
 She was born and raised in New Zealand and moved to Lake Tahoe in 1992.
 For the past 15 years she worked as a fitness instructor at the Incline Village Recreation Center.
 She loves hiking, skiing, and spending time with family and friends.